 The regulations also require businesses to install and use specialist equipment to prevent falls in instances where working at height cannot be avoided or removed.
 Where the risk of falling cannot be eliminated, fall prevention and fall protection equipment or other measures must be in place to help prevent injuries and minimise risks of falls.

 It's important to note also, that the member of staff does not always need to be the one working at height, but in fact equipment that is high up can also fall and injure those employees below - this also comes under the Working at Height Regulations.

 Not only does working at height open up risks for employees, but employers themselves are liable for prosecution from the Health & Safety Executive if accidents do occur, and in especially in cases where the Working at Height Regulations 2005 have been ignored or not followed closely enough.

-Implementing Working at Height trainig for construction workers can help reduce the likelihood of accidents occuring when employeesare working at height.
+Implementing Working at Height training for construction workers can help reduce the likelihood of accidents occurring when employees are working at height.
 It will give staff a better understanding of practices they can use to reduce the risks of falls, and to have measures in place to lessen the consequence of them happening.

-Training will also cover other working from height situations, including offering guidance for structures or equipment that are in raised positions and may be susceptable to falling on those below.
+Training will also cover other working from height situations, including offering guidance for structures or equipment that are in raised positions and may be susceptible to falling on those below.